idio-sync/KapowarrBot/README.md

-Discord bot to interface with [Kapowarr](https://github.com/Casvt/Kapowarr).
+Discord bot to interface with [Kapowarr](https://github.com/Casvt/Kapowarr) and manage your comic book collection.
 Original code by stan42069.

 Features:
 - Automatically checks every 24 hours for new comics that matches your set publisher(s) and will add/search them on Kapowarr (Currently set to Marvel, DC, and Dark Horse Comics)